Back to Blog

 Loan Term

 The loan term is the duration over which you plan to repay the loan, typically expressed in months.
 Common terms range from 24 to 84 months.
+According to Experian, the average loan term for a new car is around 69 months.
 While a longer term can reduce your monthly payments, it will also increase the total interest paid over the life of the loan.
 Conversely, a shorter term means higher monthly payments but less interest overall.

 Interest Rate (APR)

 The annual percentage rate (APR) is what the lender charges you to borrow the money.
-This rate can vary based on your credit score, the loan term, and the vehicle's condition.
+This rate can vary based on your credit score, the loan term, and the vehicle's condition (new vs. used).
+According to recent data, the average APR for a new car loan is around 7%, while for used cars, it's closer to 11%.
 A lower APR can significantly reduce your monthly payments and total interest paid, so it's essential to shop around for the best rate.

 Down Payment